 The College of Engineering will help you develop the skills and knowledge necessary to be a productive engineer, starting from your first day as a student at Embry-Riddle Prescott.
 From hands-on design projects to theoretical analysis, you’ll be challenged, supported, prepared, and mentored by some of the nation’s most outstanding faculty in the COE's three departments — Aerospace Engineering, Mechanical Engineering, and Computer, Electrical, & Software Engineering.
-This will assure you’ll be well-equipped to take the next steps toward your future, whether you choose graduate school or a career.
+This will ensure you’ll be well-equipped to take the next steps toward your future, whether you choose graduate school or a career.

-The Aerospace Engineering program at Embry-Riddle Prescott is rated third in the nation by U.S. News & World Report.
+The Aerospace Engineering program at Embry-Riddle Prescott is rated first in the nation by U.S. News & World Report.
 The curriculum provides you with specific aerospace design skills and a broad exposure to theory, modern analysis, measurement, and communications and computational techniques essential to the profession.

 The Computer Engineering program at Embry-Riddle is a unique application of Embry-Riddle's traditional strengths in computer science and engineering and the emerging field of distance education.
 Students acquire a broad background in computing machinery, concentrating on programming languages, circuit theory, embedded control systems, real-time systems, and software engineering.